-We’ve written a handy checklist of must-haves for your table, along with some great decoration ideas that’ll help make it extra-special.
+Take a look at our handy checklist of little must-haves for your table, along with some great decoration ideas that’ll help make it extra-special.

-Before you start thinking about all of the accessories and details you’re going to add to your table, you need a good base to start from.
-Tablecloths are the perfect start, and because they’re available in so many different colours and designs you can really build on their design.
+Before you start thinking about all of the accessories and details you’re going to add to your table, you need a good base.
+Tablecloths are the perfect start, and because they’re available in so many different colours and designs you can really build on from this.

-This is where things can start to feel a bit scary, especially if you browse through magazines with picture-perfect festive table displays that are ridiculously elaborate.
+This is where things can start to feel a bit scary, especially if you browse through magazines with picture-perfect festive table displays which look ridiculously elaborate.
 However, things don’t have to be that complicated because with a few simple accessories you can really lift your Christmas table decorations to a whole new level.
 Some ideas include:

 - Filling a bowl or glass jar with a candle, baubles or battery-operated fairy lights before placing it in a small wreath